kcenon/blackbox_player/README.md

 ### Background

-Modern dashcams record video from multiple cameras simultaneously (front, rear, left, right, interior) and store the footage on SD cards formatted with the EXT4 file system. macOS does not natively support EXT4, making it impossible for Mac users to access their dashcam footage without third-party solutions.
-This project addresses that gap by providing a fully-featured, native macOS application.
+Modern dashcams record video from multiple cameras simultaneously (front, rear, left, right, interior) and store the footage on SD cards.
+This project provides a fully-featured, native macOS application to view and manage dashcam footage on Mac.

 ### Project Goals